zcemys1/comp0034-tutorials/activities/week7/7-9-errors.md

 Try running the app and check for the log file `paralympics-error.log`.

 ## 2. Custom error views in Flask

 The Flask documentation
 for [handling application errors in Flask](https://flask.palletsprojects.com/en/stable/errorhandling/) explains how to add custom errors.

+You can either decorate a function with `@app.errorhander()` or write a function and then register it using `app.register_error_handler()`.

-The approach when you use the Application Factory pattern is to:
+The following approach can be used with the Application Factory pattern:

 - Define an error handling function.
 The function returns a custom error template.
 - Register the error handler within the `create_app()` function.

 ### Create a custom 500 error handler

 1. Create a template for 500 error

     ```jinja